Southern Yakutia (Sakha)

 “Hmm!
 Comrade Boris, Comrade Boris, Comrade Boris!
 That’s why

-I gave the young fellow my blessings to pursue his dream to become a surgeon.
+I gave the young fellow my blessings to pursue his dream of becoming a surgeon.

 He is good, like a true butcher,” Anton said, paused, and then added, “Why am I